dexset/descore/doc/des/util/emm.md

     this()
     {
-        // all childs EMM's must be stored
+        // all child EMM's must be stored

-        // use if get child EMM from function a = registerChildEMM( func() );
+        // when child EMM is returned from function a = registerChildEMM( func() );

-        // use if create here
+        // when child EMM is created
         b = newEMM!RawHandler( ... args for RawHandler ctor ... );
     }
 }
 ```

-If object isn't EMM `registerChildEMM` and `newEMM` not throw any exception,
+If object isn't EMM `registerChildEMM` and `newEMM` doesn't throw any exceptions,
-object return as is.
+object will be returned as is.